Skip to content

 Welcome to GenAI-Logic

-This is the start page for the GenAI-Logic Manager.
-The Manager is a good place to manage projects, create notes and resources, etc.
+This is the start page for the GenAI-Logic Manager — where you manage projects, create notes and resources, etc.

 Please load `.github/.copilot-instructions.md`.